massoncheg/forgejo-docs/admin/logging-documentation.md

 Log outputs are also called subloggers.

-Gitea provides 4 possible log outputs:
+Forgejo provides 4 possible log outputs:

 - `console` - Log to `os.Stdout` or `os.Stderr`
 - `file` - Log to a file
 - `conn` - Log to a socket (network or unix)
 - `smtp` - Log via email

-By default, Gitea has a `console` output configured, which is used by the loggers as seen in the section "The log section" above.
+By default, Forgejo has a `console` output configured, which is used by the loggers as seen in the section "The log section" above.

 ### Common configuration